How to choose the best roof lantern for your conservatory

 Materials that make the difference

-The choice between uPVC and aluminium frames significantly impacts your roof lantern’s performance and appearance. uPVC offers excellent thermal insulation and requires minimal maintenance, making it ideal for homeowners seeking great value without compromising on performance.
+The choice between uPVC and aluminium frames significantly impacts your roof lantern’s performance and appearance. uPVC offers excellent thermal insulation and requires minimal maintenance, making it ideal for homeowners seeking great value without compromising on heritage requirements and performance.
 These frames resist warping and discolouration, maintaining their appearance for decades.

-Aluminium frames provide slim lines and contemporary aesthetics, perfect for modern homes or those in conservation areas where planning permission might favour traditional styles.
+Aluminium frames provide slim lines and contemporary aesthetics, perfect for modern homes or those in conservation areas where planning permission might favour traditional styles, including traditional cast iron.
 Aluminium also allows for larger spans without compromising structural integrity.

 Warwick Development’s Skypod solution